Azo and urea compounds - use for targeted structural changes in the polymer

 What are azo and urea compounds?

-Azo compounds: thermally activated blowing agents
+Azo compounds: Where are thermally activated blowing agents used?

 Azo compounds (e.g. azodicarbonamide, ADC for short) decompose when heated, releasing nitrogen gas in the process.
 They are primarily used as chemical blowing agents to create cell structures in foams.
 Areas of application: